 Alexa has been a student assistant in the Decoding Antisemitism project since the end of September 2021.
-She has been living in Berlin since 2016 and just finished her Bachelor’s Degree in Social Sciences at the Humboldt University in Berlin.
-Within an internship at berlinHistory e.V., Alexa gained insights into conceptual project work and website maintenance.
-As part of her studies, she learned the basics of qualitative and quantitative data analysis and was particularly concerned with urban politics, various social mechanisms of oppression, intersectionality and right-wing ideologies.
-Alexa got involved in a publication project on the New Right and thus deepened her knowledge of the ideological constitution of New Right authors.
-In her bachelor’s thesis, she deals with antisemitic conspiracy narratives in the context of Covid-19 denial.
-These narratives are examined against the theoretical background of the authoritarian character, with a special focus on the mechanism of projection, and in their entanglement between individual psychological and societal factors.
-To explore possible conspiracy narratives surrounding the emergence of Covid-19, Telegram messages are analysed qualitatively with MAXQDA software and examined with regard to their connectivity to further constructions of ‘the enemy’.
+She has been living in Berlin since 2016 and is currently studying for a Master’s degree in Social Sciences at Humboldt University in Berlin.
+During an internship at berlinHistory e.V., Alexa gained insight into conceptual project work and website maintenance.
+As part of her studies, she learned the basics of qualitative and quantitative data analysis and was particularly interested in urban politics, various social mechanisms of oppression, intersectionality and right-wing ideologies.
+Alexa participated in a publication project on the New Right, deepening her knowledge of the ideological constitution of New Right authors.
+In her undergraduate thesis, she studied antisemitic conspiracy narratives in the context of Covid-19 denial.
+These narratives were examined against the theoretical background of the authoritarian character, with a special focus on the mechanism of projection, and in their entanglement between individual psychological and societal factors.
+In order to explore possible conspiracy narratives surrounding the emergence of Covid-19, Telegram messages were qualitatively analysed using MAXQDA software and examined with regard to their connectivity to further constructions of ‘the enemy’.

 Contact